-There is wide held belief that food additives are the cause of many skin problems.
+There is a wide held belief that food additives are the cause of many skin problems.
 The evidence, however, that food additives cause skin problems is weak.
 Even foods themselves seldom cause problems.
-Studies suggest atopic dermatitis may be aggravated by a dietary factor a small percentage (10-15%).
+Studies suggest atopic dermatitis may be aggravated by a dietary factor a small percentage (10–15%).
 Certain foods and additives may aggravate hives (urticaria).

 Food additives are natural or artificial substances that may be added to food in small quantities to perform specific functions.
 These include:

 The main reason for using food additives is to keep food fresh and consistent in quality.
 Without food additives, food would quickly spoil as the shelf life would be much shorter and it might even pose a health hazard.
-Some additives are essential for the creation of the product, e.g. carbon dioxide to give the fizz in fizzy drinks, or raising agents in cakes.
+Some additives are essential for the creation of the product, for example, carbon dioxide to give the fizz in fizzy drinks, or raising agents in cakes.